May 11, 2016

-Cambridge, Mass., May 11, 2016 — H3 Biomedicine Inc., a biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of the Eisai Group, announced today that the U.S. Food and Drug Administration (FDA) accepted the company’s Investigational New Drug (IND) application to begin Phase 1 clinical trials for its lead oncology drug candidate H3B-8800.
+Cambridge, MA — H3 Biomedicine Inc., a biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of the Eisai Group, announced today that the U.S. Food and Drug Administration (FDA) accepted the company’s Investigational New Drug (IND) application to begin Phase 1 clinical trials for its lead oncology drug candidate H3B-8800.
 The compound is an oral and selective small molecule modulator of splicing factor 3b subunit 1 (SF3B1), which is being developed by H3 Biomedicine as an anticancer therapeutic agent for the potential treatment of select hematologic malignancies.

 “There is a high unmet need for new medicines to treat patients afflicted with a number of hematologic malignancies, and who have very few treatment options,” said Markus Warmuth, M.D., President and CEO of H3 Biomedicine.
 “Mutations in the spliceosome are a hallmark of various hematological malignancies, and the results from our initial pre-clinical studies targeting these through splice modulation with H3B-8800 are encouraging.”